Last updated

 Image: Apple

-Photos is one of the most important apps on your iPhone and it's getting a complete makeover in iOS 18.
+Photos is one of the most important apps on your iPhone and it received a complete makeover in iOS 18.
 The app will now intelligently organize your photos by topics and introduces a new Carousel feature for viewing your favorite pics.

 Emergency SOS Live Video